TheRoddyWMS/Roddy-Default-Plugin/README.md

 The environment setup scripts are mostly useful for setting up environment variables that can be used in the wrapped script, which does the actual job for you.

-To achieve this Bash variables need to be exported with the `export` declaration.
+To achieve this, Bash variables need to be exported with the `export` declaration.

 Sometimes it can be useful to define a Bash function in the environment script, for use in the wrapper.
 These Bash functions can get exported with `export -f`.